Jeremy Meeks and Chloe Green Show More PDA as Ex Celebrates Birthday Without Hot Convict

 He was photographed with her again Friday, kissing and cuddling at a Los Angeles pool, and leaving the Catch LA restaurant just after midnight while holding hands.

-Melissa has been married to Jeremy for eight years and shares three kids with him, including two from her past relationships, told The Mail on Sunday last weekend she felt "humiliated" after seeing the images of her husband kissing Green in Turkey and that days later, the two talked about divorcing.
+Melissa has been married to Jeremy for eight years and shares three kids with him, including a biological son, told The Mail on Sunday last weekend she felt "humiliated" after seeing the images of her husband kissing Green in Turkey and that days later, the two talked about divorcing.
 Meeks filed for legal separation earlier this week, reports said.

 He has not commented about the matter publicly.
 A source told E!
 News he still loves his wife and cares for his children's well-being but that his "perception on life changed a lot when he started to be out in the spotlight."